Scottyboi1/Project-3-Bulking-up-our-JWKS-server/README.md

 7. Run the command, start gradebot project3
 8. The table will be displayed

 For parts of this assignments I did use ChatGPT.
-Specifically fixing my handle_registration function to register users.
+Specifically fixing my handle_registration function to register users and how to use AES encryption.